A songbird and sunshine: Meghan Markle's coat of arms unveiled

 "It is customary for Supporters of the shield to be assigned to Members of the Royal Family, and for wives of Members of the Royal Family to have one of their husband's Supporters and one relating to themselves," Kensington Palace said in a statement.
 "The Supporter relating to The Duchess of Sussex is a songbird with wings elevated as if flying and an open beak, which with the quill represents the power of communication."

-The Duchess worked closely with the College of Arms to design the coat of arms to be both "personal and representative."
+The duchess worked closely with the College of Arms to design the coat of arms to be both "personal and representative."

 "The Duchess of Sussex took a great interest in the design.
 Good heraldic design is nearly always simple and the Arms of The Duchess of Sussex stand well beside the historic beauty of the quartered British Royal Arms," Thomas Woodcock, Garter King of Arms, said.